catarse/catarse/README.md

 ### Translations

-We hope to support a lot of languages in the future, so we are willing to accept pull requests with translations to other languages.
+We hope to support Nepali languages in the future, so we are willing to accept pull requests with translations in Nepali.

-Thanks a lot to Daniel Walmsley, from http://purpose.com, for starting the internationalization and beginning the English translation.

 ## Payment gateways

-Currently, we support pagarme through our payment engines.
-Payment engines are extensions to Catarse that implement a specific payment gateway logic.

-If you have created a different payment engine to Catarse, please contact us so we can link your engine here.
-If you want to create a payment engine, please join our mailing list at http://groups.google.com/group/catarse-dev
+We have plans to integrate eSewa, Stripe, Everest Bank Payment System and NIBL Bank Payment System.

 ## How to contribute with code

-Discuss your plans in our mailing list (http://groups.google.com/group/catarse-dev).
+Discuss your plans in our mailing list (http://groups.google.com/group/joint-venture-nepal).

 After that, just fork the project, change what you want, and send us a pull request.